MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### Install Container Role

-The container role can be installed using Windows Server Manage (Full server only) or PowerShell (Full and Core), and using a nano package on Nano Server.
+The container feature can be installed using Windows Server Manager and PowerShell on Windows Server 2016 with full UI, or PowerShell on Windows Server Core.

-To install the role using PowerShell run the following command in a PowerShell session.
+To install the role using PowerShell run the following command in an elevated PowerShell session.
 ```powershell
 Install-WindowsFeature containers
 ```